boozallen/sdp-docs/pages/deployment-guides/openshift/2_1_Pipeline_Planning.rst

 ---------

-The |openshift_library| makes it easy to deploy to different OpenShift projects using |helm|, a Kubernetes/OpenShift package manager and templating tool.
-How to deploy an application is defined in a helm chart or charts, which is maintained in your SCM alongside your source code and pipeline configuration.
+The |openshift_library| makes it easy to deploy to different OpenShift projects using |Helm|, a Kubernetes/OpenShift package manager and templating tool.
+How to deploy an application is defined in a Helm chart or charts, which is maintained in your SCM alongside your source code and pipeline configuration.
 This is covered in greater detail in Section 3.